 T EPS 200 Introduction to the Psychological Process of Schooling (3)

 The purpose of this course is to provide a basic understanding of theories and research in learning, human development, academic motivation, and intelligence, as well as the ways in which theories about how children grow and learn can be applied to teaching and learning.
 We will draw a variety of instructional approaches including assigned readings, reflective writing, hands-on activities, class discussions, group projects, and individual papers.
 Only one of E PSY 200 and T EPS 200 may be taken for credit.
 Open to Honors College students only.

 T EPS 220X Current Issues in Child Development (3)

 This course will introduce major themes and current issues in the study of child development.
 Students will be introduced to the importance of research based knowledge to analyze and investigate these issues.
 Students will complete weekly readings and regular assignments, and will be required to undertake observational research and present their finds at a poster session at the end of the course.
 Open to Honors College students only.

 A special course, not part of the regular pattern of offerings, designed to meet non-recurring needs.
 Available for division use and subject to division approval.

 Designed to allow the student to learn how to conduct educational psychological research by participating as an assistant to a faculty member in an ongoing faculty project in areas such as children’s learning, child development, special education, evaluation, etc. Regular meetings with faculty mentor are required.
-E Psy 480Z is the writing intensive version of E Psy 480.
-Prerequisite(s): junior or senior class standing and permission of instructor.
+May be repeated for credit.
+Prerequisite(s): junior or senior standing and permission of instructor.